obeyeater/ocd/README.md

 chmod +x ~/bin/ocd
 ```
 ## Set the repository
+You'll need a Git repository for storing your dotfiles.
+Put its URL in your OCD config:
 ```
 echo 'OCD_REPO=git@github.com:luser/my-dotfiles.git' >> ~/.ocd.conf
 ```
 ## Install an SSH key for the repository
-Below shows how to create a new SSH keypair for the system.
+Below shows how to create a new SSH keypair for the host.
 ```
 ssh-keygen -t ed25519 -f ~/.ssh/your_deploy_key
 ```